 Identify and Assess Your Triggers:

 Understand the things that could put you at risk of relapse.
-Whether they be people, places, times, activities, mental health disorders, or even exposure certain items, it’s important to know what these would be ahead of time as to be able to manage them appropriately and be prepared when a trigger hits.
+Whether they be people, places, times, activities, mental health disorders, or even exposure to certain items, it’s important to know what these would be ahead of time to be able to manage them appropriately and be prepared when a trigger hits.

-Create an “If – Then” Plan:
+Create an “If-Then” Plan:

 If-then plans are extremely effective in developing new habits and modifying behaviors.
 Also known as implementation intention this will equip you with the tools you need to have a firm strategy in place when confronted with the triggers that have been identified.